drunken-octopus/ao-usb-drive-reader-rev-c/README.md

 # ao-usb-drive-reader-rev-c
-Revision C of the Aleph Objects USB reader ("green"), copied from http://devel.lulzbot.com
+Revision C of the Aleph Objects USB reader ("green"), as originally archived from AlephObject's git repos in 2019.